PISA

 Plausible values (PVs) are a way of expressing the error in a measurement.
 The number of questions in the full PISA survey is very large, so students are randomly allocated to take a subset of questions (and even then, the test still takes two hours!).
 As no student completes the full set of questions (only 40% of students even answer questions in reading, science and mathematics OECD (2014)), estimating how a student would have performed on the full question set involves some error.
 Plausible values are a way of expressing the uncertainty in the estimation of student scores.

-One way of thinking of the PV scores is that they represent five different estimates of students’ abilities based on the questions they have answered.
+One way of thinking of the PV scores is that they represent five or ten different estimates of students’ abilities based on the questions they have answered.
 To decrease measurement error, five different approaches are applied to create five different estimates, the PV scores.

 The PISA Data Analysis Manual suggests: